-Instant Pot Pork Belly Kare Kare will be featured soon.
+You can also try this Instant Pot Pork Belly Kare Kare recipe.

 Morcon is a beef roulade filled with long strips of bacon, hot dog, cheese, dill and sliced eggs.
 Beef is marinated in a savory mixture of lemon or calamansi, ground pepper and soy sauce for a few hours before rolling it into a log.
 It is sautéed and simmered in the marinade.

 Morcon when sliced looks festive with different colors at the center of the roulade.